 Hugh is the Chief Scientist of the Nature Conservancy.
 He uses mathematics to formulate and solve problems for saving plants, animals and ecosystems.

 Heather founded and directs the organization’s Human Dimensions Program (HDP), an initiative to bring human well-being considerations into conservation practice from the planning stage forward.

-Beck works on the interface between marine science and policy, on marine spatial planning, habitat restoration, and coral reef conservation in temperate and tropical regions.
+Mike works on the interface between marine science and policy, on marine spatial planning, habitat restoration, and coral reef conservation in temperate and tropical regions.

 Joe’s research seeks ways to balance human energy and food demands with environmental conservation.
 Solutions include appropriate siting of new energy development and new sources for conservation funding.

 Eddie is responsible for ensuring that the Conservancy remains a world leader in making science based conservation decisions, can robustly report on our impact, and that we get the greatest return for our conservation investments.